Share This Post

 Falls from permanent ladders: Since 2016, OSHA has mandated that all permanent ladders have approved fall protection systems.
 But for even longer, the State of New York has mandated that all workers who use permanent ladders must be provided with OSHA approved fall protection gear.
 Failure to provide such equipment finds property owners and construction contractors automatically liable if there’s an accident.
 And yet, some still don’t provide this equipment in hopes of cutting costs.
 So filing a complaint with your safety officer is your right. if you are injured due to the absence of a fall protection system, owner liability can be pretty open-and-shut in your favor.

 Falls from permanent structures: The same holds true for these types of falls.
-Taking all steps at providing fall protection (barriers, warnings, inspection of all barriers and fall protection measures) and Personal Protection Equipment (PPE) to mitigate fall risks are legal obligations of the employer and/or property owner.
+Taking all steps at providing fall protection (barriers, warnings, an inspection of all barriers and fall protection measures) and Personal Protection Equipment (PPE) to mitigate fall risks are legal obligations of the employer and/or property owner.
 Every year several people are killed and many more injured due to falls from permanent ladders and structures in New York City.
 So use caution and don’t become a statistic.

 Whether you were, or a family member was, injured due by a distracted driver – private citizen or behind the wheel of a commercial delivery vehicle; you may be entitled to full benefits and compensation.
 Know your rights and get the answers you deserve.